-Samuel and Mary Ellen Conroy left Gladstone, Michigan in 1905 to settle in Seattle where other relatives had preceded them.
+Samuel & Mary Ellen Conroy left Gladstone, Michigan in 1905 to settle in Seattle where other relatives had preceded them.
 Mr. Conroy had just turned forty and he was ready to start a new life in Seattle.
-At first the Conroys lived in the Roosevelt area and Samuel worked with his brother George as an excavation contractor for construction projects.
+At first the Conroys lived in the Roosevelt neighborhood and Samuel worked with his brother George as an excavation contractor for construction projects.

 On the census of 1920 Sam Conroy listed himself as a teamster, which meant anyone who drove horses in their line of work.
 Mr. Conroy was also described as a landscape gardener because he would plow gardens or do the landscaping around a new house.
 He used a horse-drawn scoop shovel called a Fresno Scraper to dig basements or grade roads and driveways.
-The Fresno was invented in 1883 and was the forerunner of tractors and bulldozers.
-Mechanized construction equipment was not yet commonly used in the 1920’s.
+The fresno was invented in 1883 and was the forerunner of earthmoving equipment such as tractors and bulldozers.
+Mechanized construction equipment was not yet commonly used in the 1920s.

 There were many such soft-earth sites in the neighborhood where wells had been dug and underground streams flowed.
 The house at 3203 NE 86th Street collapsed into its own basement for this reason.
 The owners, a German immigrant family named Kamla, hired Mr. Conroy to dig a new foundation and then they rebuilt the house themselves – Frank Kamla was a bricklayer.

-Conroy’s next-door neighbor in the 1930’s was a colorful character named Mike Shea.
-Ruddy-faced, dressed in layers of tattered clothing and speaking in a soft Irish brogue, he built a little shack on NE 87th Street at 35th Ave NE, at about the present site of the Wedgwood Laundromat.
+Conroy’s next-door neighbor in the 1930s was a colorful character named Mike Shea.
+Ruddy-faced, dressed in layers of tattered clothing and speaking in a soft Irish brogue, he built a little shack at the corner of NE 87th Street and 35th Ave NE, at about the present site of the Wedgwood Laundromat.
 No one seemed to know why Mike had chosen that spot or how he managed to live.
 Mike Shea came and went mysteriously.
 Some thought he was a former railroad man, while others speculated that he owned property elsewhere or that he was a fur trapper.
 He was peculiar but gentle and entertained the neighborhood children with Irish songs.
-Perhaps he was just another one of the many derelict, broken men who roamed about during the 1930’s years of the Great Depression.
+Perhaps he was just another one of the many derelict, broken men who roamed about during the 1930s years of the Great Depression.